ianwijaya/hackazon-iac/README.md

 Refer to this for more detail explanation: https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal

-2. F5 WAAP items also need to be enabled for programmatic deployment.
+3. F5 WAAP items also need to be enabled for programmatic deployment.
 You need to acknowledge the subscription terms.
 To do this, search "F5" in the marketplace, choose "F5 BIG-IP ADC+SEC BEST 25M Hourly" and click the link "want to deploy programmatically ?" hit enable and save.

-3. Edit vars.yml
+4. Edit vars.yml
-Open vars.yml, and change these parameters: ssh_key -> cat .ssh/id_rsa.pub -> copy the newly generated ssh pub key to this var
+Open vars.yml, and change these parameters:
+- ssh_key -> cat .ssh/id_rsa.pub -> copy the newly generated ssh pub key to this var

-admin_username: ansible -> change if you want
+- admin_username: ansible -> change if you want

-admin_password: -> give the username a password
+- admin_password: -> give the username a password

-storage_account: -> must be unique ID (pick a unique string), all with lower case and no special character
+- storage_account: -> must be unique ID (pick a unique string), all with lower case and no special character

+- f5_instance_name: -> pick something unique

-4. Play it
+5. Play it
 ```
 $cd hackazon-iac/azure
 $ansible-playbook -i azure_rm.py main.yml